 Rob’s business sector experience includes serving as President and CEO of Torstar Corporation, a leading Canadian media company with newspaper and book publishing businesses, from 2002 to 2009.
-Rob is an Independent Director for the Barrick Gold Corporation, a position he has held since December 2015, and sits on the Compensation Committee and Risk Committee.
-He also serves as the Chairman of BMO Financial Group and as a director of Onex Corporation and George Weston Ltd. (lead director) and Alamos Gold.
+Rob serves as the Chairman of BMO Financial Group and as a director of Onex Corporation, George Weston Ltd. (lead director) and Alamos Gold.
 He is also on the International Advisory Board of Barrick Gold Corporation.
 Rob has previously served as chair of the BMO Financial group and as a director of numerous public companies, including Moore Corporation (Chairman), Four Seasons Hotels (lead director), Brascan (now Brookfield Asset Management), Imasco, Charles River Associates, Tesma International, St. Lawrence Cement, 724 Solutions, Gildan Activewear, Biochem Pharma, Enghouse Systems and Visible Genetics.
 Rob was elected as a Fellow of the Institute of Corporate Directors in 2016.